Qiqihar Sanjiazi Airport

 Qiqihar Sanjiazi Airport is a dual-use military and civil airport serving the city of Qiqihar, Heilongjiang Province, China.
+The airport is located in Damin Town, Longsha District, Qiqihar, 13 kilometers from the city center.

 Previously, it is classified as international airport and it serves international flights to Russia, South Korea and North Korea, which is served by other airliners.